UKCloud/documentation/articles/vmware/vmw-how-view-storage-usage.md

 ---
 title: How to view storage profile usage
-description: Explains how to view your storage usage using the vCloud API
+description: Explains how to view your storage usage using the Cloud Director API
 services: vmware
 author: shighmoor
 reviewer: shighmoor